besquared/poolish/docs/cluster.md

 A database is stored as a directory on the SSP
-A database can only be accessed by one pod at a time Each table in the database is represented as a B+Tree The B+Tree structure is an overlay onto a virtual memory system
+A database can only be accessed by one pod at a time Each table in the database is represented as a B+Tree The B+Tree structure is an overlay onto a shared virtual memory system